-How Expensive of a Boat Can I Afford?
+How Expensive a Boat Can I Afford?

 Unless you plan on living in a houseboat year-round, a boat is a luxury or leisure item, not a necessity.
-As such, you need to set realistic expectations of how much you can afford to pay month-to-month, and how much you have to set as a downpayment.
+As such, you need to set realistic expectations of how much you can afford to pay month to month, and how much you have to set as a down payment.
 Considering that you’ll also have to account for moorage, maintenance, and fuel costs, definitely give yourself some padding in your budget.

-Unlike a home, the percentage you can expect to be asked to put down largely depends not only on your creditworthiness but on the cost of the boat itself.
+Unlike a home, the percentage you can expect to be asked to put down largely depends not only on your creditworthiness but also on the cost of the boat itself.

-If you are purchasing a boat for under $150,000, you will probably need to make a 10% down payment.
+If you are purchasing a boat for less than $150,000, you will probably need to make a 10% down payment.
 If you’re looking at a fancy boat that costs up to $250,000, you will need to put down 15%.
-A yacht or a houseboat that costs up to $500,000?
-Expect to put down 20%.
+For a yacht or a houseboat that costs up to $500,000, expect to put down 20%.

-How Much Can I Borrow For a Boat?
+How Much Can I Borrow for a Boat?

-Ideally, even with the boat, you should try and keep your debt-to-income ratio at or below 30%.
-In the above scenario, that means you could afford about $150 a month in boat loan payments.
+Ideally, even with the boat, you should try and keep your debt-to-income ratio at or below 43%.
+In the above scenario, that means you could afford about $670 a month in boat loan payments.

 Do I Need Good Credit?
 What Will Be My Interest Rate?